Privacy Policy

 📓 Processed data: Data such as user behavior data, information about your device and your IP address.

-More details can be found below in the privacy policy.
+More details can be found further below in the privacy policy.

 What is Instagram?

-We have integrated Instagram features on our website.
+We have integrated functions from Instagram on our website.
 Instagram is a social media platform of Instagram LLC, 1601 Willow Rd, Menlo Park CA 94025, USA.
-Instagram has been a subsidiary of Meta Platforms Inc. since 2012 and belongs to the Facebook products.
-The embedding of Instagram content on our website is called embedding.
+Instagram has been a subsidiary of Meta Platforms Inc. since 2012 and is part of Facebook’s products.
+Embedding Instagram content on our website is called embedding.
 This allows us to show you content such as buttons, photos or videos from Instagram directly on our website.
-When you visit web pages of our web presence that have an Instagram function integrated, data is transmitted to Instagram, stored and processed.
+When you access pages of our website that have an Instagram function integrated, data is transmitted to Instagram, stored and processed.
 Instagram uses the same systems and technologies as Facebook.
-Your data is thus processed across all Facebook companies.
+Your data is therefore processed across all Facebook companies.

-In the following, we want to give you a more detailed insight into why Instagram collects data, what data it is and how you can largely control the data processing.
-Since Instagram belongs to Meta Platforms Inc., we draw our information both from the Instagram policies and from the Meta privacy policies themselves.
+Below, we would like to give you a more detailed insight into why Instagram collects data, what data is involved, and how you can largely control data processing.
+Since Instagram belongs to Meta Platforms Inc., we obtain our information partly from Instagram’s guidelines and partly from Meta’s privacy policies.

-Instagram is one of the most well-known social media networks worldwide.
-Instagram combines the advantages of a blog with the advantages of audiovisual platforms like YouTube or Vimeo.
-You can upload photos and short videos on “Insta” (as many users casually call the platform), edit them with various filters and also spread them on other social networks.
-And if you don’t want to be active yourself, you can also just follow other interesting users.
+Instagram is one of the best-known social media networks worldwide.
+Instagram combines the benefits of a blog with the benefits of audiovisual platforms such as YouTube or Vimeo.
+You can upload photos and short videos to “Insta” (as many users casually call the platform), edit them with various filters, and share them on other social networks.
+And if you don’t want to be active yourself, you can simply follow other interesting users.

-Instagram is the social media platform that has really gone through the roof in recent years.
-And of course, we have also reacted to this boom.
+Instagram is the social media platform that has really taken off in recent years.
+And of course, we have responded to this boom as well.
 We want you to feel as comfortable as possible on our website.
-Therefore, a varied preparation of our content is a matter of course for us.
-Through the embedded Instagram functions, we can enrich our content with helpful, funny or exciting content from the Instagram world.
-Since Instagram is a subsidiary of Facebook, the data collected can also be useful to us for personalized advertising on Facebook.
-This way, our advertising ads only reach people who are really interested in our products or services.
+That’s why presenting our content in a varied way is a given for us.
+With the embedded Instagram functions, we can enrich our content with helpful, fun or exciting content from the Instagram world.
+Since Instagram is a subsidiary of Facebook, the collected data can also be useful for personalized advertising on Facebook.
+This way, our ads are shown only to people who are genuinely interested in our products or services.

 Instagram also uses the collected data for measurement and analysis purposes.
-We receive summarized statistics and thus more insight into your wishes and interests.
+We receive aggregated statistics and thus gain more insight into your wishes and interests.
 It is important to mention that these reports do not personally identify you.

-When you come across one of our pages that has Instagram features (such as Instagram images or plug-ins) built in, your browser automatically connects to Instagram’s servers.
-Data is sent to Instagram, stored and processed.
-This happens regardless of whether you have an Instagram account or not.
-This includes information about our website, about your computer, about purchases made, about advertisements you see and how you use our offer.
-The date and time of your interaction with Instagram are also stored.
-If you have an Instagram account or are logged in, Instagram stores significantly more data about you.
+When you come across one of our pages that has Instagram functions (such as Instagram images or plug-ins) built in, your browser automatically connects to Instagram’s servers.
+Data is sent to Instagram, stored and processed—regardless of whether you have an Instagram account or not.
+This includes information about our website, your computer, purchases made, ads you see, and how you use our offering.
+In addition, the date and time of your interaction with Instagram are stored.
+If you have an Instagram account and/or are logged in, Instagram stores significantly more data about you.

 Facebook distinguishes between customer data and event data.
-We assume that this is exactly the case with Instagram.
-Customer data are, for example, name, address, phone number and IP address.
-This customer data will only be transmitted to Instagram after it has been “hashed”.
-Hashing means that a data record is transformed into a string of characters.
-This allows you to encrypt the contact data.
-In addition, the above-mentioned “event data” are also transmitted.
-By “event data”, Facebook – and consequently Instagram – understands data about your user behavior.
-It may also happen that contact data is combined with event data.
-The contact information collected is compared with the data that Instagram already has about you.
+We assume this is also the case for Instagram.
+Customer data includes, for example, name, address, phone number and IP address.
+This customer data is only transmitted to Instagram after it has been “hashed”.
+Hashing means converting a data set into a string of characters, which encrypts the contact data.
+In addition, the “event data” mentioned above is also transmitted.
+“Event data” refers to Facebook—and therefore Instagram—data about your user behavior.
+It can also happen that contact data is combined with event data.
+The collected contact data is matched with the data Instagram already has about you.

-The collected data is transmitted to Facebook via small text files (cookies) that are usually set in your browser.
-Depending on the Instagram features used and whether you have an Instagram account yourself, different amounts of data are stored.
+The collected data is transmitted to Facebook via small text files (cookies), which are usually set in your browser.
+Depending on the Instagram functions used and whether you have an Instagram account, different amounts of data are stored.

-We assume that data processing on Instagram works the same way as on Facebook.
+We assume that data processing works the same way on Instagram as it does on Facebook.
 This means: if you have an Instagram account or have visited www.instagram.com, Instagram has set at least one cookie.
-If this is the case, your browser sends information to Instagram via the cookie as soon as you come into contact with an Instagram feature.
-At the latest after 90 days (after reconciliation), this data is deleted or anonymized.
-Although we have dealt intensively with Instagram’s data processing, we cannot say exactly what data Instagram collects and stores.
+If this is the case, your browser sends information to Instagram via the cookie as soon as you come into contact with an Instagram function.
+At the latest after 90 days (after matching), this data is deleted or anonymized again.
+Although we have studied Instagram’s data processing in depth, we cannot say exactly which data Instagram collects and stores.

-In the following, we show you cookies that are at least set in your browser when you click on an Instagram feature (such as a button or an Insta image).
+Below we show you cookies that are set in your browser at a minimum when you click on an Instagram function (such as a button or an Insta image).
 In our test, we assume that you do not have an Instagram account.
-If you are logged in to Instagram, of course, significantly more cookies will be set in your browser.
+If you are logged in to Instagram, significantly more cookies will of course be set in your browser.

 These cookies were used in our test: